- BY Pip Hague

 Given that this route involves sponsorship and doesn’t lead to settlement, it’s worth exploring other alternative routes:

-Without getting side-tracked by the Visit Visa rules, it’s worth mentioning that artists, entertainers and musicians may be allowed to come to the United Kingdom on the Visitor route without needing to be sponsored, if they meet the relevant requirements.
-This could be as either a standard visitor or as a Permitted Paid Engagement (PPE) visitor.
+Without getting side-tracked by the visit visa rules, it’s worth mentioning that artists, entertainers and musicians may be allowed to come to the United Kingdom on the visitor route without needing to be sponsored, if they meet the relevant requirements.

-If you go down this route, you should take advantage of the two stand-out features.
-One is a border concession for those entering the United Kingdom and the other is a relaxation on rules for switching to this visa in-country.
+If you go down this route, you should take advantage of the border concession as a stand-out feature.
+The border concession is beneficial for those entering the United Kingdom, but not for permission to stay.

 Who can be a sponsor?

-Sponsors will be operating in the creative sector.
+Sponsors must operate or intend to operate in the creative sector.
 Examples include, but are not limited to a national arts body, an events organiser, a producer, a venue, an agent, a promoter or promotion company, a production company or a media organisation.

 A sponsor may not be the applicant’s employer.
 For example, a theatre troupe and their support entourage plan to do a tour of the United Kingdom.
 They can be sponsored by the venue or a promoter or an agent, but they will not be direct employees of the sponsor.

-In addition to the usual things a sponsor declares when issuing a Certificate of Sponsorship (name, details of the job, salary etc), they will also confirm one of the following:
+In addition to the usual things a sponsor declares when issuing a certificate of sponsorship (name, details of the job, salary etc), they will also confirm:

-• the applicant complies with their relevant Code of Practice under Appendix Creative Workers Codes of Practice (where one exists for their role) in dance, theatre, film and television, or as a model in the fashion industry;
+- that they have complied with any relevant code of practice under Appendix Creative Workers Codes of Practice (where one exists for their role) in dance, theatre, film and television, or as a model in the fashion industry; or

 Workers under the age of 18 are eligible, but the sponsor must demonstrate that they have implemented appropriate measures to safeguard their welfare and complied with relevant legislation (including obtaining a child performance licence if applicable).
 They must also have parental consent.